Last Updated on

 There are still new things to discover every day, but this article should give you an idea of what to visit in Ingolstadt.
 I have also included recommendations for a day-trip to Weltenburg Abbey, which is an amazing place to visit from Ingolstadt.

-If you are travelling from Berlin or Prague, the best and cheapest way to reach Ingolstadt is by bus.
+If you are traveling from Berlin or Prague, the best and cheapest way to reach Ingolstadt is by bus.
 The connection is by Flixbus and I use their green buses frequently to move between Czech Republic and Germany: the trip from Prague to Ingolstadt takes about 4,5 hours and starts from about 18 EUR one way.

 THINGS TO DO IN INGOLSTADT